rturmel/eink-dashboard/README.md

 - **publisher_rooms/** — another one-shot cron script; fetches Bluetooth
   thermometer/hygrometer readings (temp/humidity/battery per room) from
   Home Assistant's REST API and pushes a table to the broker.
+- **publisher_zabbix/** — a one-shot cron script, scheduled independently
+  of the others, that logs into a Zabbix server's JSON-RPC API and pushes RAID status/sync, CPU utilization, and disk usage for one host to the broker.
+- **publisher_weather/** — a one-shot cron script, also scheduled on its own, that pulls current conditions/UV/air quality/short-term forecast for a configurable city from Open-Meteo (free, no API key needed) and pushes them to the broker.
 - **pi_client/** — runs on the Raspberry Pi.
 Connects to the broker, renders the dashboard, and pushes it to the physical panel — rate limited to protect the hardware (see "About this display" below).